davidfoo07/legal-tech-ai/README.md

 # LawLink MVP ⚖️

-> An AI-powered legal consultation platform specializing in labour law.
+> An AI-powered legal consultation CRM tool specializing in labour law.

-LawLink is an AI chatbot designed to provide initial legal guidance for labour law inquiries.
-This project serves as the Minimum Viable Product (MVP) for a legal tech startup, leveraging a modern web stack to make legal information more accessible.
+LawLink AI is a specialized legal tech platform designed as an AI chatbot and intelligent CRM focused on labour law case intake.
+Its primary function is to efficiently collect, structure, and summarize complex client information into prioritized, actionable case reports for law firm review.
+The goal is to streamline the initial client intake process and reduce administrative time for legal professionals.

 ---